Remote Joins: A GraphQL API to join across your database and other data-sources

 We're happy to announce the release of Remote Joins today.
-Data Federation using Hasura Remote Joins is now available in v1.3 beta.
-You can join the discussion on the #preview channel on our discord community.
+Data Federation using Hasura Remote Joins is now available in v1.3.0 stable release.

 With Remote Joins, developers can treat data across different data sources as if it were one database without having to modify or affect the existing data source

 As developers and teams move to using more and more 3rd party APIs, multiple databases & microservices, data and "the source of truth" is getting spread across these data-sources.
 Application developers have a hard time getting access to precise slices of data and a lot of dev cycles are spent in bringing all that data together securely.

 Remote Joins in Hasura extend the concept of joining data across tables, to being able to join data across tables and remote data sources.
 Once you create relationships between types from your database and types created from APIs, you can then “join” them by running GraphQL queries.

 Remote joins can join across the database and APIs.
 These APIs can be custom GraphQL servers you write, 3rd party SaaS APIs, or even other Hasura instances.

 Of course, because Hasura is meant to be a GraphQL server that you can expose directly to your apps, Hasura also handles security and authorization while providing remote joins.

 Use Case #1: Customer data joined with Account/Billing/Payment information in Stripe

 If you have a payment method on your app that uses Stripe, a lot of account and billing information about your customer resides with Stripe.
 For example, the customer's saved cards, account balance, billing/invoice history.